jmschrei/apricot/README.md

 #### Facility location functions work in a variety of situations

 Facility location functions are more general purpose and work in any situation in which a similarity can be defined over pairs of samples.
 These functions then attempt to identify samples that are representative of those samples who are least similar to the currently identified samples.
+However, because one needs to define a similarity between all pairs of samples, these algorithms take memory that is quadratic with the number of samples.
+However, apricot allows you to pass in a sparse matrix and gives corresponding speed gains when not all pairs of samples need to be considered.

 These exemplars can be used for a variety of tasks, including selecting subsets for training machine learning models, visualization in the place of large data sets, or as centroids in a greedy version of k-means clustering.
 The animation below shows samples being selected according to facility location and compared to random selection, with facility location first selecting a sample that represents the entire data set, then selecting a sample that is in the largest cluster but near the second largest, and then the centers of local neighborhoods.

 ![](img/facilitylocation.gif)